lit/lit/docs/_guide/03-template-reference.md

 Each binding type supports different types of values:

- * Text content bindings: Many supported types - see below.
+ * Text content bindings: Many supported types—see below.

  * Attribute bindings: All values are converted to strings.

  * Boolean attribute bindings: All values evaluated for truthiness.

  * Property bindings: Any type of value.

  * Event handler bindings: Event handler functions or objects only.

+### Supported data types for text bindings

 Text content bindings accept a large range of value types:

+*   Primitive values.
+*   TemplateResult objects.
+*   DOM nodes.
+*   Arrays or iterables.

-### Primitive Values: String, Number, Boolean, null, undefined
+#### Primitive Values: String, Number, Boolean, null, undefined

-Primitives values are converted to strings when interpolated.
+Primitives values are converted to strings when interpolated into text content or attribute values.
 They are checked for equality to the previous value so that the DOM is not updated if the value hasn't changed.

-### TemplateResult
+#### TemplateResult

 Templates can be nested by passing a `TemplateResult` as a value of an expression: